zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 masculine, very male.
 We could talk about there bei ng a lot of testosterone in that movie.

-Well, that’s the problem Victor had with the yoga c lass, which is sort of funny because normally, at least here in Los Angeles, yog a is more associated with women.
+Well, that’s the problem Victor had with the yoga class, which is sort of funny because normally, at least here in Los Angeles, yog a is more associated with women.
 You’ll see women going to yoga classes a lot  more often than men.
 But this was a class, according to Victor, that was jus t men.
 Rosaria says, “That was a problem?”
 She’s confused.

 Victor then asks her a question that indicates the real problem he had with the class: “Do you think I would be taking a yoga class  if I weren’t trying to meet women?!”
-You see, the reason Victor took the yoga c lass was to meet women, because in a typical yoga class, it’s mostly women who are there, and that was why Victor was taking the class.
+You see, the reason Victor took the yoga class was to meet women, because in a typical yoga class, it’s mostly women who are there, and that was why Victor was taking the class.
 So, when the class  was all men, he was of course disappointed.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]